-This publication has been created by the Ethnic Minority Achievement (EMA) Network, which provides quality support to close attainment gaps for vulnerable and underperforming black, Asian and minority ethnic (BAME) children and young people across all maintained settings and as a traded offer with academies.
+This publication has been created by the Ethnic Minority Achievement (EMA) Network, which provides quality support to close attainment gaps for vulnerable and underperforming Black and minority ethnic (BME) children and young people across all maintained settings and as a traded offer with academies.
 This includes children and young people of Gypsy, Roma and Traveller origin.

-EMA Network staff work in partnership with early years settings, primary and secondary schools, supplementary schools, local communities and agencies; not only to raise educational standards, but importantly to promote inclusion and community cohesion within schools and across communities.
-This is through advice and guidance, training, inschool support and maintenance of professional networks and the EMA Network website.
+EMA Network staff work in partnership with early years settings, primary and secondaryschools, supplementary schools, local communities and agencies; not only to raise educational standards, but importantly to promote inclusion and community cohesion within schools and across communities.
+This is through advice and guidance, training, in-school support and maintenance of professional networks and the EMA Network website.

-3. Context
+Context